Digital-Identity-Labs/smee_orgs/README.md

 ## Problems and Possible Solutions

-* **Identifiers**: There is no single strong identifer in the SAML fragment for Organisation data - names and URLs are localized
+* **Identifiers**: There is no single strong identifer in the metadata fragment for Organisation data - names and URLs are localized
 * **Duplication**: Organization data is included with each Entity so it's naturally duplicated if an Organization has more than one IdP or SP.
 If you want to assemble more structured and normalized data, maybe mapping services to service-providing organisations, then you need to deduplicate it.